ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 When you compare it to the previous version, the data property message is now a regular property in our component class.
 Methods are present as class methods.
 And the computed properties can be defined as a getter.

 ### The other setttings
-After you've replied Yes to the "Use class-style component syntax?" question, you can continue with the default options that are self explanatory.
+After you've replied Yes to the "Use class-style component syntax?" question, you can continue with the default options.

+For the CSS pre-processor, you either choose between Stylus, Less and SCSS.
+We choose the default `Sass/SCSS (with node-sass)`.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-4-css-preprocessor.png" class="image fit">
 </div>

+As for the linter, you can either choose between TSLint or ESLint with a bunch of configurations.
+We opt for the default `TSLint` option as the support for TypeScript in ESLint is (at the time of writing) fairly recent.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-5-linter.png" class="image fit">
 </div>

+We can choose for the `Lint on save`option as we want to see immediately the effects of our linter.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-6-lint-on-save.png" class="image fit">
 </div>

+Finally we have to choose if we want the configurations in dedicated files or all bundled together in our package.json.
+We opt for `In dedicated config files` as we prefer to not clutter the package.json with a lot of configurations.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-7-dedicated-config.png" class="image fit">
 </div>

-Vue will then be creating the project so you will see some logging going on in your terminal:
+The Vue CLI will now create the project with a Git repository, perform an NPM install and generate a README.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-cli-8-project-generated.png" class="image fit">
 </div>

-The Vue CLI will create a Git repository, perform an NPM install and generate a README alongside a bunch of files and folders.

 ## Launching your first Vue project
-After the Vue CLI has created your Vue project, you can launch it with:
+After the Vue CLI has created your Vue project, you can go with the terminal to the root folder of the project and launch it with:

 ```text
 $ npm run serve